Arlots/PersonalProject/README.md

        - The reading exercise should be about 100~200 words long.
        - There should be a "level select" menu, which adjusts the vocabulary of the writing, depending on which is picked.
        - There should be a playable audio recording of the exericse.
-       - There should be comprehension questions .
+       - There should be comprehension questions

-       - Keywords should have a pop-up box when hovered over them to describe the words meaning or nuance.
+       - Keywords should have a pop-up box when hovered over them to describe the words meaning or nuance. - REMOVED IDEA DUE TO COMPLEXITY

 ++++++++